basitk41/basitk41/README.md

 <br/>

 - 📫 How to reach me?
-Well here is my email basit@iplex.co
+Well here is my email basitk41@gmail.com

 <!---
 basitk41/basitk41 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.